 - Spinach

-Do Low Levels of GABA Impact Sleep?
+Do Low Levels of GABA Impact Relaxation?

 You may be wondering how much GABA your body produces naturally, and whether that amount is enough to support healthy sleep function.